guptadeepanshu/r8Issue/README.md

 ## More details:
 The issue started due to https://r8-review.googlesource.com/c/r8/+/40221.
 The first AGP to include it was 3.6.0.
 The issue exists in all versions since then.

 The `mylib` is compiled with 3.5.3.
 It is also obfuscated before distribution.
 Since the above change was not present in 3.5, the enum [MyEnum](mylib/app/src/main/java/com/example/apps/mylib/MyEnum.java) is not inlined in [Api](mylib/app/src/main/java/com/example/apps/mylib/Api.java) class.
 However, the enum itself is obfuscated.
-This result is a strange call where the decompiler shows the enum to be of the below form:
+This result is a strange class where the decompiler shows the enum to be of the below form:

 ```java
 package com.example.mylib;